marijaio/marija-docs/how-to-use-marija.md

 Now deselect the node by clicking on empty space anywhere in the graph.
 Open the `Table` and click on `Select all nodes`.
-You will now see the table display all nodes. `Subject` is currently only column.
+You will now see the table display all nodes. `Subject` is currently the only selected column.
 We can add more columns by opening the data of a node, and clicking on the plus icon.

 {% include loopingVideo.html src="/assets/articles/how-to-use-marija/table-columns.mp4" %}